 To understand the disorders that occur around this crucial joint, the emergency physician must have a good knowledge of the fundamental soft-tissue structures that surround it.
 These structures are best divided into three “layers” surrounding the joint.
 The deepest layer is the capsule, which contains the ligaments of the ankle; the middle layer includes the tendons, which traverse the joint to reach the foot; and the most superficial layer is made up of the fibrous bands (retinaculi), which hold the tendons in place as they act on the foot.

 The capsule surrounds the ankle joint.
 It is weaker anteriorly and posteriorly, but is strengthened laterally and medially by ligaments.
-The anterior ligament is thin, connects from the anterior tibia to the neck of the talus, and is commonly involved in extensive ...
+The anterior ligament is thin, connects from the anterior tibia to the neck of the talus, and is commonly ...